Free Kitchen Hacks eBook

 And as a busy mom with a sweet tooth, having a no-bake, 10-minute, 8-ingredient recipe up my sleeve feels like a superpower!

-So, in this recipe, you will learn how to heat treat the flour and mix up a brownie batter without eggs to eliminate the risk and make a safer-to-snack-on brownie batter designed to eat with a spoon.
+So, in this recipe, you will learn how to heat treat the flour and mix up a brownie batter without eggs to reduce the risk and make a safer-to-snack-on brownie batter designed to eat with a spoon.

 Note: this recipe is not designed to put in a pan and bake.
 If you’re looking for a baked brownie recipe, head on over to my Condensed Milk Brownies for my most popular twist on the treat, or for a more classic brownie, check out these Chocolate Chip Brownies!